ossunited/.github/profile/README.md

 [![GH Discussions](https://img.shields.io/badge/OSS%20United-Discussions-green)](https://github.com/orgs/ossunited/discussions)

 ## About Us
-**OSS United Foundation** is dedicated to promoting and supporting open-source software projects.
-Our mission is to foster a collaborative environment where developers can contribute to and benefit from open-source technologies.

-## Our Mission 🎯
-- Promote open-source development and collaboration.
-- Support and grow a diverse community of contributors.
-- Facilitate knowledge sharing and mentorship.
+**OSS United Foundation** is focused on promoting and supporting open-source software (OSS) development.
+It aims to bring together developers, contributors, and organizations to collaborate on open-source projects, share knowledge, and foster innovation.
+OSS United provides resources, tools, and community support to help developers create and maintain high-quality open-source software.
+The organization also advocates for the adoption of open-source principles and practices in the software industry.

 ## How to Join  🤝
 We welcome contributions from developers of all skill levels.
 Here’s how you can get involved: